Biden's soft speech won't curb Erdogan's abuses in Turkey and beyond - ExBulletin

 Team Biden also narrowly avoided a showdown in late October as Erdogan threatens to expel 10 Western ambassadors including the American envoy who published a declaration demanding a fair and expeditious resolution of the court case of Osman Kavala, Turkey jailed minority rights defender.
 When Washington led its nine partners in reverse its position with an ambiguous formulation declaration which allowed Erdogan to claim victory, the Turkish president has abandoned threats of deportation.
 Still, Erdogan saw that Biden would bend when under pressure.

 In Rome, Biden and his foreign policy team struggled to walk a tightrope as they dealt with NATO’s most erratic leader, who has no qualms about using military force to create facts. on the field or play a spoiler role within the transatlantic alliance in make yourself confortable Russian President Vladimir Putin.
-Biden provided Erdogan with not only the 20 minutes allotted, but 45 more, which the pro-government Turkish media spun like a victory.
-Maybe that extra time allowed Biden to put in a late focus on democratic institutions, respect for human rights and the rule of law, according to White House reading out loud.
+Biden provided Erdogan with not only the allotted 20 minutes, but an additional 45 minutes, which pro-government Turkish media spun like a victory.
+Maybe that extra time allowed Biden to put in a late focus on democratic institutions, respect for human rights and the rule of law, according to the White House reading out loud.
 Biden pledged to have a human rights focused foreign policy, but if Erdogan faces only a mild rebuke for his abuses, he has little interest in stopping them.

 Ultimately, none of these palliative attempts to prevent Erdogan from becoming a thug can bring the Turkish strongman back into NATO’s fold or make him respect the core values of the transatlantic alliance.
 To avoid a train crash, whether through Ankara’s unilateral action in northern Syria or the purchase of other Russian weapons, Biden must add to his careful handling of the fragile ego.
 Erdogan’s strong deterrence based on concerted transatlantic action.
 Soft speech will go much further if it is backed up by concrete actions.